rastersoft/devedeng/README.md

 * The menu edition is interactive
 * Has a new "cut" resizing method, to allow to store as widescreen movies with black bars
 * Allows to create Matroska files with H.264 video and MP3 audio
-* Allows to use VLC or MPlayer for preview
+* Allows to use VLC, MPV or MPlayer for preview
 * Allows to choose between Brasero or K3B for burning the discs
 * Allows to set properties for several files in one step
 * Allows to choose the subtitle colors